The AI Layoff Trap: Policy Instruments

 None of the instruments considered so far fully closes the over-automation wedge, and worker equity will not arise voluntarily (\Cref{cor:equity_voluntary}).
 A natural question is whether private ordering could succeed where these instruments have not.
 By the Coase Theorem \citep{coase1960problem}, if property rights over the externality were well-defined and transaction costs sufficiently low, bargaining could achieve the cooperative optimum without government intervention.
-A contemporary version of this argument envisions each worker equipped with an AI agent that bargains on her behalf, drawing on the property rights over training data proposed by \citet{arrieta2018should} and \citet{posner2018radical}.
 To evaluate this possibility, it helps to separate two questions: can bargaining between a firm and its own workers correct the externality, and can bargaining among firms do so?
 As we show below, neither can.

 \paragraph{Bargaining between a firm and its own workers.} If displaced workers can bargain for compensation, say a per-task severance payment~$\sigma$, the firm's effective cost saving falls from $\ss$ to $\ss - \sigma$, and the equilibrium automation rate drops.
 But the severance also recycles income into demand: displaced workers spend a fraction~$\lambda$ of their compensation in the sector, reducing the effective demand-loss parameter from~$\ell$ to $\ell - \lambda\sigma$.
 The over-automation wedge therefore becomes $(1-1/\nn)(\ell - \lambda\sigma)/\kk$, which is smaller but still positive.
 This is operationally equivalent to raising the income-replacement rate~$\eta$ by $\sigma/\ww$; the same logic applies to equity stakes through the profit-sharing parameter~$\ee$ (analyzed in \Cref{sec:equity}).
 As \Cref{sec:eta} shows, raising~$\eta$ narrows the wedge but cannot close it: the externality persists as long as displaced workers' spending is not fully replaced, which requires $\lambda\sigma = \ell$, i.e., full income replacement through bargaining alone.